 The New York Yankees are the most successful franchise in the US.
 It has won the most trophies in Major League Baseball history and probably the most celebrated baseball team outside the country.
 Besides, it is a global brand.
 In 2017, Forbes magazine ranked the club as the most valuable in MLB ($ 3.7 billion).
 The second-highest valued sports franchises in the US and the world after the Dallas Cowboys, which compete in National Football Conference.
 At the same time, the entire European football set-jet was left behind.
 The Yankees have won 27 World Series Championships and 40 American League pennants, which are MLB records.

-The New York Yankees are based in New York City borough of the Bronx.
+The New York Yankees are based in the New York City borough of the Bronx.
 The team competes in the American League East division of MLB.

 The history of the franchise spans about 120 years.
 Yankees started their career in American League in 1901 as the Baltimore Orioles.
 In 1903, the club was renamed the New York Highlanders.
 Sports journalists coined the moniker Yankees for the club as early as 1904, since it was easier to fit in the headlines.
 In 1913, after the change of the team’s ownership and move to New York, the club officially gained its current name – the New York Yankees.

 In the early 1970s, the Yankees were a middle-of-the-pack team; however, 1973 was marked by significant changes for the team.
 It was purchased by a famous American shipbuilder George Steinbrenner, who owned the franchise to his death in 2010.
-His 37-year ownership was the longest, most productive, and profitable in the club history.
-Indeed, during this period, the Yankees won the seven World Series.
+His 37-year ownership was the longest, most productive, and profitable in the club’s history.
+Indeed, during this period, the Yankees won seven World Series.
 Today, the team is owned by Yankee Global Enterprises, LLC, which is managed by the late George Steinbrenner family.

 The team played its host games at their stadium from 1923 to 1973 and from 1976 to 2008.
 In 2009, the team moved into a new ballpark called Yankee Stadium.
 The old facility was closed and later demolished.
 The cost of the construction was $ 2.3 billion, with $1.2 billion in taxpayer subsidies.